Contributor: Staff of Timberline Knolls Residential Treatment Center

 These symptoms can be excruciating.
 To make matters worse, as physical symptoms increase, craving for the drug becomes intense.

 Unfortunately, the only factor that can alleviate this reality is time.
-Complete opiate detox takes approximately five to seven days.
+Medical stabilization for opiate addiction and complete opiate detox takes approximately five to seven days.

 During this time, the nursing staff monitors 11 different signs and symptoms of withdrawal to determine the severity of detox using the clinical opiate withdrawal scale or assessment (COWA).